 The design input requirements are defined either by the customer’s Statement of Work, the customer’s product specification, military and other governing specifications, and internal product specifications in the case of development projects, and/or the contract.
 The documents identify characteristics such as function, performance, reliability, physical constraints, spare capacity and safety.
 Requirements are defined so that their achievement can be verified to ensure customer satisfaction.
 The design input is reviewed for adequacy.
 Any conflicting, incomplete, or ambiguous requirements are escalated to the responsible engineering focal as appropriate for resolution and, where necessary, discussed with the customer.

 The engineering focal ensures that formal hardware and/or software design reviews are conducted for each program.
 Reviews are supported by independent design review expertise as required to ensure adequacy of the design to satisfy the contractual, quality and productivity requirements of the end product.
 The design reviews identify problems and proposed necessary actions, and authorize progression to the next stage.
-Records of design reviews are maintained as quality records in accordance with section 188.8.131.52.
+Records of design reviews are maintained as quality records.

 During the product development phases the designs are checked to assure that they meet the requirements of specifications, customer and contract requirements.
 The approval and release of the documents (drawings, parts lists, schematics, etc.) is the evidence that the design meets the requirements of the specification.
 As an integral part of design verification, designs are verified through analysis, alternative calculations, test, demonstration, and design similarity analysis.
 Records of the results of the verification are reviewed before being released and are maintained as quality records.